Electrical and Computer Engineering, Statistics

 Journal or Book Title

-Zhou, Kai; Dobson, Ian; Wang, Zhaoyu; Roitershtein, Alexander; and Ghosh, Arka P., "A Markovian influence graph formed from utility line outage data to mitigate cascading" (2019).
+Zhou, Kai; Dobson, Ian; Wang, Zhaoyu; Roitershtein, Alexander; and Ghosh, Arka P., "A Markovian influence graph formed from utility line outage data to mitigate large cascades" (2020).
 Electrical and Computer Engineering Publications.
 209.